-In Section \ref{sec:method}, we present two methods for approximating the geodesic path between two points on a manifold.
-The first method, based on $k$-nearest neighbours ($k$NN), is designed for simpler manifolds, while the second method, utilising Stochastic Variational Inference, is suited for more complex manifolds.
+In Section \ref{sec:method}, we first provide background on notation and evaluation metrics (Section \ref{subsec:background}), then present two methods for approximating the geodesic path between two points on a manifold.
+The first method, based on $k$-nearest neighbours ($k$NN), is designed for low-dimensional inputs, while the second method, utilising Stochastic Variational Inference, is suited for high-dimensional inputs such as images.
 We further demonstrate that Geodesic IG adheres to all the axioms of Integrated Gradients.

-In Section \ref{sec:experiments}, we demonstrate the effectiveness of the Geodesic IG method on the real-world Pascal VOC 2012 dataset \cite{pascal-voc-2012}.
+In Section \ref{sec:experiments}, we demonstrate the effectiveness of the Geodesic IG method on the real-world Pascal VOC 2012 dataset \citep{pascal-voc-2012}.
 Our results outperform existing methods, as we evaluate using two metrics.
 We preview the results of this experiment in Fig. \ref{fig:voc_metrics}.

 Section \ref{sec:related_work} reviews related work, including the comparison of Geodesic IG with other methods that attempt to overcome the shortcomings of Integrated Gradients.